pedrobtenorio/pedrobtenorio/README.md

 - :open_book: I'm a software developer currently pursuing my undergraduate degree in Computer Science at UFAL.

-- :technologist: Currently working as a FullStack developer at Vertex!
+- :technologist: Currently working as a FullStack developer at Audsat! we work with plants 🪴 and money 💸!
+-

 - :seedling: Exploring software engineering and AWS!